nickoala/edgetpu-on-pi/README.md

 rounds up to 320x304.
 The captured image has to be cropped before passed to the Edge TPU.

-Here, I have filled those gaps by giving two additional demos:
+Here, I have filled those gaps by giving a few additional demos:

 1. `classify_capture.py`: This is the original official demo, kept for reference.
 It does not check the model input size against Pi Camera's capable